 - 2. Slope.
 Parking spaces shall not have front-to-back or side-to-side grades that exceed 5 percent slope. - 3.
-Parking lot surface materials. - a.
+Parking area surface materials. - a.
 General.
-Parking lot surface materials shall minimize impervious surfaces and be constructed from permanent materials such as asphalt, porous asphalt, concrete, porous concrete, pavers, or turf block.
+Parking area surface materials shall minimize impervious surfaces and be constructed from permanent materials such as asphalt, porous asphalt, concrete, porous concrete, pavers, or turf block.
 Decomposed granite is not considered a permanent surface. - b.
 Modifications for Residential Uses.
-On residential lots larger than 1 acre, non-permanent parking lot materials such as gravel, roadbase, or other suitable materials may be allowed through approval of a Site Plan Modification (Section 21.17.020).
+On residential lots larger than 1 acre, non-permanent parking area materials such as gravel, roadbase, or other suitable materials may be allowed through approval of a Site Plan Modification (Section 21.17.020).
 In approving such a request, the review authority shall make the findings required for a Site Plan Modification (Subsection 21.17.020.C), and all of the following findings:

-- (1) The parking surface is compacted to resemble a paved surface, located in the rear half of the lot and/or located behind the primary structure, and accompanied by adequate landscape screening, and - (2) Adequate mechanisms are installed and maintained to prevent track out of nonpermanent parking lot materials from tires before reaching any public right-of-way. - c.
+- (1) The parking surface is compacted to resemble a paved surface, located in the rear half of the lot and/or located behind the primary structure, and accompanied by adequate landscape screening, and - (2) Adequate mechanisms are installed and maintained to prevent track out of non-permanent parking area materials from tires before reaching any public right-of-way. - c.
 Modifications for Nonresidential Uses.
-Non-permanent parking lot materials such as gravel, roadbase, or other suitable materials may be allowed through approval of a Development Plan Modification (Section 21.16.020).
-In approving such a request, the review authority shall make the findings required for a Development Plan Modification (Subsection 21.16.020.D), and all of the following findings: - (1) The parking spaces are overflow parking spaces provided above the required number of parking spaces; and - (2) Adequate mechanisms are installed and maintained to prevent track out of nonpermanent parking lot materials from tires before reaching any public right-of-way. - 3.
+Non-permanent parking area materials such as gravel, roadbase, or other suitable materials may be allowed through approval of a Development Plan Modification (Section 21.16.020).
+In approving such a request, the review authority shall make the findings required for a Development Plan Modification (Subsection 21.16.020.D), and all of the following findings: - (1) The parking spaces are overflow parking spaces provided above the required number of parking spaces; and - (2) Adequate mechanisms are installed and maintained to prevent track out of nonpermanent parking surface materials from tires before reaching any public right-ofway. - 3.
 Location in Setbacks and Required Screening.
 Required parking spaces may be located in required setbacks in all zoning districts.
-Parking areas located in setbacks shall provide a landscape buffer of 10 feet between the front property line and the parking area, 5 feet between a street side property line and the parking area, and 3 feet between an interior (side or rear) property line and the parking area. - 4.
-Drainage. - a.
-Parking lot drainage shall be designed in compliance with current postconstruction stormwater management requirements. - b.
-Parking lots shall include perimeter curbing and shall incorporate inlets and outlets to direct surface runoff into and out of bioretention and/or landscape areas.
+Parking areas located in setbacks shall provide a landscape buffer of 10 feet between the front property line and the parking area, 5 feet between a street side property line and the parking area, and 3 feet between an interior (side or rear) property line and the parking area.

+4. Drainage.

+- a.
+Parking area drainage shall be designed in compliance with City stormwater control and drainage requirements. - b.
+Parking lots shall include perimeter curbing.
 Flat edge curbing is acceptable if wheel stops are provided. - 5.
 Backing Out onto Arterials.
-Driveways that serve 5 or more residences, any non-residential land uses, and any use on an arterial or greater road as designated in the Circulation Element of the General Plan shall be designed so that vehicles do not back out of parking spaces directly onto the street or highway, unless determined to be infeasible by the City Engineer. - 6.
+Parking areas and driveways on an arterial or greater road as designated in the Circulation Element of the General Plan shall be designed so that vehicles do not back out of parking spaces directly onto the street or highway, unless determined to be infeasible by the City Engineer. - 6.
 One-Way Signs.
 Directional signs shall be installed for one-way driveways and ramps to indicate one-way circulation. - 7.
 Maintenance.
 Parking areas, driveways, maneuvering aisles, ramps, and turnaround areas shall be kept free of obstructions at all times. - 8.
 Wheel Stops.
 Wheel stops shall be installed for parking spaces at least 2 feet from any adjacent walkway, sidewalk, street, or alley. - 9.
 Access.
-The location and design of all street or alley entrances and exits to off-street parking facilities shall be subject to the approval of the City Engineer.
+The location and design of all street or alley entrances and exits to off-street parking facilities shall be designed in accordance with City Engineering Standards.